Microsoft Project Tutorial: Resource Management Using Microsoft Project

 Figure 5 – Resource Assignment

-Assign location decommission dates
+Assign location to decommission dates

 It is assumed that all the resources are assigned to the building at the start of the project, so all tasks should have the same Start date.
 By selecting the decommission date, the Finish date will be populated.
 Figure 6 depicts the completed schedule with target dates.